Updated: 6 days ago

 This means before even spending a penny on promoted posts or Facebook Ads she could be reaching over a thousand people on her own page every week.
 When I reviewed the last 15 posts on her Facebook artist page I found 80% were about live shows and a community radio station feature, and there was only one link to hear her music.

 Ask yourself… If you could tell 1,247 fans someone every week for free, would you focus on the things everyone can do, IE listen to music on Spotify or the things few people will do (attend a gig, visit and read a blog, or listen to a niche community station).
 Getting this balance right is important.

 Use social channels to make you bigger not smaller

 I’m not saying live, radio or blog promotion isn’t important for an independent artist, but it’s how you use these channels to make you feel bigger, not smaller.
 If you are an unsigned band or an independent artist I can almost always guarantee the live audio or video from a gig posted on Facebook will reach more people than the number that attended your physical show.
 You could also add Facebook Live streaming shows to your tour calendar, allowing all of your fans the chance to watch, wherever they are.
 Posting this content also provides you with an opportunity to share a link for fans to check out the studio recorded version on Spotify.

 Use promotion as an excuse to share your music

-Likewise why not share the good news about your radio play by including a link to hear the track on Spotify.
-Finally if a blog has given you a great review use their quote or endorsement to as an excuse to post with a link to Spotify.
+Likewise, why not share the good news about your radio play by including a link to hear the track on Spotify.
+Finally, if a blog has given you a great review use their quote or endorsement as an excuse to post with a link to Spotify.